walidsi/cd0025-supervised-learning/README.md

 ![Issues](https://img.shields.io/github/issues/walidsi/cd0025-supervised-learning)

 ### Goal
-The goal of the project is to construct a model that accurately predicts whether an individual makes more than $50,000 or not.
+The goal of the project is to construct a model that accurately predicts whether an individual makes more than $50,000 a year or not.
 This is a supervised machine learning project.
 This should help CharityML create targeted marketing campaigns with the highest donations.

 ### Install